kierrakay/endangered_animals/NOTES.md

 - "Executables is the file theyre running and it goes in the bin directory."

 Ex:
-1. African Elephant’s - ScientLoxodonta africana - Conservation status - Vulnerable
+1. African Elephant’s - Scientific name :Loxodonta africana - Conservation status - Vulnerable
 2. African Wild Dog - Scientific name: Lycaon  pictus - Conservation Status - Endangered

 Which animal do you want to learn more about?